Contents

 Notifications and Preference Center

 Your residents have different interests and levels of civic engagement.
-Some want granular details about contractor bids, while others only want notifications about a new community event.
-Your website should have a robust notifications and preferences center that allows each resident to customize the types of notifications and emails they receive.
-This promotes the highest level of transparency for those who want it without information overload for those who don’t.
+Some want granular details about contractor bids.
+Others only want notifications about a new community event.
+Your website should have a robust notifications and preferences center.
+That way, each resident can customize the types of notifications and emails they receive.
+This promotes the highest level of transparency for those who want it… without information overload for those who don’t.

 Integration with Government Databases